 Pricing is so overwhelming.

-Imagine you’re pulling up to a drive through and you order your value meal.
+Imagine you're pulling up to a drive-thru and you order your value meal.
 They ask, do you want that small, medium or large?
 Which do you typically order?
 Medium!
 Society has ingrained in us this idea that middle range is best.
 Lower is bad, and More is too much.
 People are comfortable in the middle.
-It is important to remember this when creating your packages.
+It is important to remember this when creating your photography packages.

 Here are a few other tips to help get you started!

 Naming is everything.
 Appropriate naming can help to streamline the process for your client while assisting them in making a decision.
 It's amazing how calling a package the “most popular” will draw people to that package.

 Placement of your packages will mean a lot when your clients are choosing, especially if they are feeling overwhelmed.
 Place your largest package first.
 If it's the “big kahuna” package that you've put out there to drive people to your middle package the shock value of that package price will make them feel better when they move down one package to the middle, where you want them to be.

 Best Value = This is your big kahuna package that you strive to have all your clients to want.